-True Divided Lites (TDL) vs. Simulated Divided Lites (SDL): Which one should you choose?
+True Divided Lites (TDL) vs. Simulated Divided Lites (SDL): Which should you choose?

-If you’re shopping for windows and glass doors, you may have heard of the terms “true divided lites” and “simulated divided lites”, but seldom do people explain what those terms mean.
+If you’re shopping for windows and glass doors, you may have heard of the terms “true divided lites” and “simulated divided lites”, but people seldom explain what those terms mean.

 What are the differences between TDL and SDL?

 A lite, sometimes spelled “light”, refers to each separately framed piece of glass on a window or door.
-A mullion, on the other hand, is the line that forms a division in a window or door and this division can either be a real, or simulated.
+On the other hand, a mullion is a line that forms a division in a window or door; this division can either be real or simulated.

 So when someone says that a window’s lites are truly divided (TDL), they mean that the glass on the window isn’t a single piece, but multiple pieces separated by mullions that go through the glass.

 When someone says that a window’s lites are simulated (SDL), then they mean the glass is a large, single piece with mullions placed on top of the glass, but they don’t cut through it.

 What are the benefits of each lite style?